 Skip advert

 Advertisement

-Based on the Toyota Yaris, the Toyota Yaris Cross delivers where it matters most for buyers considering an inexpensive to run SUV.
-Of course, there’s the benefit of the higher driving position and slightly more practicality than the supermini upon which it is based, but the Yaris Cross is also competitively priced compared to its rivals, is easy to pilot around town and offers excellent real-world economy courtesy of its efficient hybrid system.
+The Toyota Yaris Cross delivers where it matters most for buyers considering a small SUV.
+Of course, there’s the benefit of the higher driving position with better visibility, and slightly more practicality than the Yaris supermini upon which it is based, but the Yaris Cross is also competitively priced compared to its rivals, is easy to pilot around town and offers excellent real-world economy courtesy of its efficient hybrid system.

 Advertisement - Article continues below

 Yes, it feels like Toyota’s bean counters have had the last word in certain areas of the cabin, and some of its rivals are better for rear space.
-However, it’s a good-looking little car offering a generous level of standard kit, while buyers on a budget needn’t worry because overall running costs should be pretty low.
+However, it’s a good-looking little car offering a generous level of standard kit and a recent round of updates has brought benefits up and down the range, including bigger touchscreens.
+Plus buyers on a budget needn’t worry because overall running costs should be pretty low.

+Skip advert